seattleflu/geocoding/README.md

 ## Development

-If you have [conda] installed, then simply install the project dependencies using `conda env create -f geocoding_env_conda.yaml`.
+If you have [conda] installed, then install the project dependencies using `conda env create -f geocoding_env_conda.yaml`.
 There is one additional requirement not available through conda that needs to be installed.
 While inside of your `geocoding` conda environment, please run